brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 The video parameter is a normal `BCOVVideo` object that you get by querying the `BCOVPlaybackService`.
 You should make sure that its `canBeDownloaded` property is `YES` before downloading.

-The parameters argument is an `NSDictionary` in which you specify the license terms, preferred bitrate, and other values.
+The parameters argument is an `NSDictionary` in which you specify the terms for the offline FairPlay license, preferred bitrate, and other values.
 For example, to request a license with a 30 day rental duration, you would use this:

 ```
 parameters = @{